symulation/UofA-PHIL366-F16/README.md

 Etherpad for today's discussion is [HERE](https://public.etherpad-mozilla.org/p/UofA-Phil366-F16-Discussion9).

 **23 - Is Gamification Bullshit?** Ian Bogost argues in a [blog post](http://bogost.com/writing/blog/gamification_is_bullshit/) that gamification is bullshit (_a la_ Frankfurt's [_On Bullshit_](http://www.stoa.org.uk/topics/bullshit/pdf/on-bullshit.pdf)).
 Bogost expands the shorter blog post into a book chapter [(Ch.
-2 of _The Gameful World_)](https://www.library.ualberta.ca/catalog/6918458) which we will use alongside this more optimistic paper [_Gamification in Education: What, How, Why Bother?_](https://github.com/papers-we-love/papers-we-love/blob/master/gamification/gamification-in-education-what-how-why-bother.pdf) as our grounding for considering the trend and its impacts.  <!-- [Coursera course on gamification from the University of Pennsylvania](Gamification - University of Pennsylvania | Coursera) -->
+2 of _The Gameful World_)](https://www.library.ualberta.ca/catalog/6918458) which we will use alongside this more optimistic paper [_Gamification in Education: What, How, Why Bother?_](https://github.com/papers-we-love/papers-we-love/blob/master/gamification/gamification-in-education-what-how-why-bother.pdf) as our grounding for considering the trend and its impacts.
+[For a look at the techniques used to keep people playing see this clip from CBC's _Spark_.](http://www.cbc.ca/radio/spark/283-consciousness-intelligent-software-kids-and-games-1.3046449/why-your-kid-can-t-turn-off-a-game-when-you-ask-1.3047276)  <!-- [Coursera course on gamification from the University of Pennsylvania](Gamification - University of Pennsylvania | Coursera) -->

 **25 - Discussion 10.**

-**28 - Whole-Class Game Analysis.**  Based on the content of the previous classes we'll be looking to choose a game that the entire class can participate in critiquing during the following class.
-The only requirement is that the game must be generally accessible to everyone in the class.
-(This is currently under reconsideration for pragmatic reasons, suggestions for a possible game _or_ a replacement topic are welcome.)

-**30 - Discussion 11.**
+**28 - Cheating.** We'll look at cheating in general and as it applies specifically to video games, drawing on work from [Suits](https://www.library.ualberta.ca/catalog/7346442), [Huizinga](https://www.library.ualberta.ca/catalog/2316239), and [Consalvo](https://www.library.ualberta.ca/catalog/7175806).
+We'll also take a short, cursory look at what is known as the [Machiavellian intelligence hypothesis](https://www.library.ualberta.ca/results?q=Machiavellian+intelligence+hypothesis).
+If you want a list of contemporary cheating practices in video games then look no farther than [Wikipedia](https://en.wikipedia.org/wiki/Cheating_in_video_games).

+**30 - Consequences of playing video games.** Whether it is single studies like [Hasan et. al., 2013](http://login.ezproxy.library.ualberta.ca/login?url=http://search.ebscohost.com/login.aspx?direct=true&db=edswss&AN=000316373700006&site=eds-live&scope=site), or meta-analytic reviews like [Greitemeyer & Mügge, 2014](http://login.ezproxy.library.ualberta.ca/login?url=http://search.ebscohost.com/login.aspx?direct=true&db=cmedm&AN=24458215&site=eds-live&scope=site), the evidence that experiencing violence and similar anti-social behaviours in video games changes player's attitudes and behaviours in the real world in the negative.
+Of course there are studies to the contrary but as [Anderson points out, these are typically either poorly designed or within the expectations of randomness in small trials](http://public.psych.iastate.edu/caa/Video_Game_FAQs.html).
+There are positives to playing video games though, [Bravelier](https://www.ted.com/talks/daphne_bavelier_your_brain_on_video_games) reports improved 3D-spatial and tracking abilities brain and [Granic, Lobel, and Rutger](http://login.ezproxy.library.ualberta.ca/login?url=http://search.ebscohost.com/login.aspx?direct=true&db=edswss&AN=000335941000003&site=eds-live&scope=site) add even more beneficial outcomes to the list.
+So, is this a mixed result or is there a clear way forward when it comes to offering parents, present or future, advice on raising their children in a world of almost inevitable video game exposure?

 ##### December

-**2 - Class selected subtopic.** Each of the major topics will conclude with a class selected subtopic that will be chosen, in-class, two classes prior.
+**2 - Discussion 11.** Two questions will be up for discussion today, one from each of the previous topics:

+1. When, if ever, is cheating ok in video games?
+2. After making an assessment of the research on both sides of the divide and while keeping your eye on the complications of the real world, what advice should be offered to parents wondering about how they should raise their children in a world that surrounds them with video games?

-**5 - Discussion 12.**
+**5 - Topic Review.**

-**7 - Review.**
+**7 - Course Review.**

 #### Final Exam